RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 ### Task

-- Working individually and in an entirely reproducible way please write a paper that involves original research to tell a story with data.
+- Working **individually** and in an entirely reproducible way please write a paper that involves original work to tell a story with data.
 - Options include (pick one):
-  - Develop a research question that is of interest to you and obtain or create a relevant dataset.
-This option involves developing your own research question based on your own interests, background, and expertise.
+  - Develop a research question that is of interest to you based on your own interests, background, and expertise, then obtain or create a relevant dataset.
-  - A reproduction, being sure to use the paper as a foundation rather than as an end-in-itself (this must be a different paper to Paper Three).
+  - A reproduction, being sure to use the paper as a foundation rather than as an end-in-itself.
 - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)):
     - Title, date, author, keywords, abstract, introduction, data, model, results, discussion, appendix (optional, for supporting, but not critical, material), and a reference list.
-    - It must also include an enhancement, and this would either be contained or linked in the appendix.
+    - It must also include an enhancement, and this would either be contained, or linked to, in the appendix.

 ### Peer review submission

 - This is an initial 'submission' where you get comments and feedback on a draft.
 - Submit a PDF of your draft.
-- The paper does not have to be finished at this point, but must include the following sections:
-  - Title, author, date, keywords, abstract, and introduction.
+- The paper does not have to be finished at this point, but the following sections must be filled out: title, author, date, keywords, abstract, and introduction.
 - All other sections must be present in the paper, but do not have to be filled out (e.g. you must have a 'Data' heading, but you do not need to have content in that section).
 - To be clear, it is fine to later change any aspect of what you submit at this checkpoint.
 - You will be awarded one percentage point just for submitting a draft that meets this minimum.
 - There are no extensions possible for this submission because the following submission is dependent on this date.